 - assignment by way of security of the receivables of the project company.

-Security documents must be stamped, subject to the payment of the applicable duty, that is assessed based on the value of the amount secured and depending on whether the particular security is the principal or supplementary security.
+Security documents must be stamped, subject to the payment of the applicable duty, which is assessed based on the value of the amount secured and depending on whether the particular security is the principal or supplementary security.
 Depending on the type of security, registration with the Companies Registry, the Collateral Registry or the Lands Commission is required to perfect the security interest created in favour of lenders.
-Charges on the movable and immovable property of the project company are required to be registered with the Collateral Registry and the Companies Registry within 28 days and 45 days of their creation respectively.
+Charges on the movable and immovable property of the project company are required to be registered with the Collateral Registry and the Companies Registry within 28 days and 45 days of their creation, respectively.
 The time limit for registration may be extended in appropriate cases.
-In addition to being registered with the Collateral Registry and the Companies Registry, mortgages on immovable property must be registered at the appropriate registry at the Lands Commission.
-Charges that are not registered within the time limit for registration (or any extension thereof) are void and unenforceable.
+In addition to being registered with the Collateral Registry and the Companies Registry, mortgages on immovable property must be registered at the Lands Commission.

 Bonds and insurance